 Rheumatoid arthritis is another condition that can lead to arthritis pain.
 The body’s immune system attacks the lining of the joint capsule, which is the membrane that encloses all joint parts, and leads to inflammation and swelling.

 - Family history.
 Patients with a family history of arthritis are more likely to develop the condition.

 - Age.
 Older individuals are more likely to develop arthritis.

 - Sex.
 Women are at higher risk of developing rheumatoid arthritis, while men are more likely to develop another form of arthritis called gout.

 - Previous joint injury.
 A sports injury to joints increases the risk of developing arthritis.

 - Obesity.
 Carrying excess weight places additional stress on the knees, hips, and spine, and increases the likelihood of developing arthritis.

 How Arthritis is Diagnosed

 The right treatment for patients experiencing arthritis pain will depend on the severity of their symptoms and their unique condition.
-At Central Nevada Regional Care, patients may be treated with joint and soft tissue injections, pain management therapy, and occupational medicine.
+At Las Vegas Primary Care, patients may be treated with joint and soft tissue injections, pain management therapy, and occupational medicine.

 Pain management therapy for arthritis pain may encompass a range of treatments, such as hot and cold therapy, yoga, tai chi, massage, progressive muscle relaxation, meditation, acupuncture, cognitive behavior therapy, deep breathing, nonsteroidal anti-inflammatory medication, opioids, antidepressants, and beta-blockers.